 Joni's own urge for going became overpowering, and in early 1967 she ditched Mitchell and moved to New York City to launch a solo career that from the outset was helped enormously by the popularity of her earliest songs among the headliners she hoped to emulate.
 These included Fairport Convention, Buffy Sainte-Marie, Dave Van Ronk and eventually Collins, who had a huge hit with "Both Sides Now."

-Grove, Florida.
+.
 Crosby, who had just fired himself from the enormously popular The Byrds (or the other way around, depending on who tells the story), was the first of a long line of talented and well-connected musicians and producers that Joni would bed, sometimes live with and, in two instances after Mitchell, would marry.
 (Crosby was still a few months away from his collaboration with Graham Nash, one of Joni's future lovers, and Stephen Stills, and later Neil Young, with whom she would briefly live.)
+Coconut Grove, Florida

-The Hissing of Summer Lawns, an allusion to the sprinklers on the lawns of the mansions in her Bel Air neighborhood, was released in November 1975 and climbed to No. 4, but was panned and unfairly so.
+The Hissing of Summer Lawns, an allusion to the sprinklers on the lawns of the mansions in Bel Air where Joni now lived, was released in November 1975 and climbed to No. 4, but was panned and unfairly so.
 Joni was starting to move away from her young womanish confessionalism and the critics were having trouble keeping up.

 The long trip seemed to highlight how out on a limb she'd chosen to climb.
 As with more than a few other women in their mid-thirties, the indecisiveness that had started as a temporary principled rebellion had become her life.
 Six years ago she'd journeyed through Europe – sleeping in Malta caves and Ibiza fincas – to shake off a relationship with Graham [Nash].
 Now in shaking off John [Guerin], cold-water interstate rest rooms, blue motel rooms, and Winn-Dixie cold cuts formed the starker backdrop and sustenance for her advanced reflections.